duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Force set the distance evaluation status of an identity
+Force set the distance evaluation status of an identity.

+It is primarily used for testing purposes.

+- `origin`: Must be `Root`.

 ### AtomicSwap - 50